cardano-foundation/CIPs/CIP-0072/README.md

    "properties":{
       "subject":{
          "type":"string",
+               "minLength": 64,
+               "maxLength": 64,
+               "pattern":"^[0-9a-fA-F]{64}$",
               "description":"Identifier of the claim subject (dApp).
-A UTF-8 encoded string, max 64 chars.
+A UTF-8 encoded string, must be 64 chars.
 Typically it is randomly generated hash by the dApp developer."
       },
       "rootHash":{
          "type":"string",
+               "minLength": 64,
+               "maxLength": 64,
+               "pattern":"^[0-9a-fA-F]{64}$",
-         "description":"blake2b hash of the metadata describing the dApp."
+              "description":"blake2b-256 hash of the metadata describing the off-chain part of the dApp."
       },
       "metadata": {
         "type": "array",